JohnAntonios/deco1008-tutorial-guides/_posts/2020-10-04-wk7-tutorial.md

     ![Step 2 - Image 1]({{site.baseurl}}/assets/images/wk7-tutorial/step3-image6.png)

 7. There is one issue!
-You will notice that as we zoom out, the pokeball begins to clip.
+You will notice that as we zoom out, the Pokeball begins to clip.
 We need to update the clipping start and end, as the camera has different values for clipping compared to the viewport's.

     ![Step 2 - Image 1]({{site.baseurl}}/assets/images/wk7-tutorial/step3-image7.png)